 Bathroom?: Yes

-Dog-Friendly: Must be on leash
+Dog-Friendly: Must be on a leash

 Pass/Permit: America the Beautiful